andrew-chon/mac-playbook/README.md

 ## Installation
 1. Go through initial setup, don't log into iCloud from setup.
 2. Log into iCloud and Mac App Store once at the desktop.
-Airplay share 1Password link to macbook for easier login.
+Air drop 1Password link to macbook for easier login.
 3. Install apple's command line tools with `xcode-select --install`
 4. Install Ansible
    1. Run the following command to add Python 3 to your $PATH: `export PATH="$HOME/Library/Python/3.8/bin:/opt/homebrew/bin:$PATH"`